CVOSoftware/DirectoryMonitoring/README.md

 # DirectoryMonitoring

 ### Description
+Using the program, you can monitor the state of the file system by intercepting its events.
+It is possible to configure filters for a more accurate and in-depth analysis of the system.
+The results are displayed in the form of a list of logs and a dynamically generated chart.
+At the end of monitoring, the received logs can be exported.

 ### Install
 To work correctly, it must be installed .NET Framework 4.8.
 The program itself is delivered without an installer and is portable.